MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ### Network access

 Dynamics 365 Guides is a cloud-based application and might require that your network admin add, to an approve list, the IP addresses and/or endpoints that are required to connect to the Dynamics 365 servers.
 [Learn more about unblocking IP addresses and URLs](/power-platform/admin/online-requirements#ip-addresses-and-urls).
+See also [Network requirements for Dynamics 365 Guides](admin-network-requirements.md)

 ### VPN or proxy configuration